dmair1989/imagegrains/Readme.md

 This installs by default the cellpose package (```python -m pip install cellpose[gui]```).

 By default, cellpose will run on the CPU.
-To use a GPU version, you will have to make sure you have a GPU compatible PyTorch version.
+To use a GPU version on Windows or Linux, you will have to make sure you have a GPU compatible PyTorch version.
 For this:

 1. Uninstall the PyTorch version that gets installed by default with Cellpose: